 Visitors traveling to the wildlife reserve cross a rugged landscape of headlands and capes sheltering small coves–an enjoyable way to get back in touch with our natural environment.
 A visit to Port-Daniel Wildlife Reserve is an invitation to relax in a little corner of paradise where nature generously shares some of her secrets and mysteries.

 ©Société des établissements de plein air du QuébecBrochure (PDF)

 Body of water.
 Children's playground.
 Cycling.
 Fishing.
 Hiking (5 km).
 Hunting.
 Plant life observation.
 Kayaking.
 Rowboats.
 Wildlife observation.
 Other activities

 Boutique / Sales counter.
+Cabin accommodations.
 Camping accommodation.
 Convenience store.
 Lodging on the premises.
 Panoramic view / lookout.
 Shelter-accommodation.
 Other services

 Kayaks.
 Rowboats.
 Turn-Key camping.
 Other nautical craft or equipement